ClaudioZeni/ClaudioZeni.github.io/README.md

-## About me

-I am interested in how artificial intelligence can unlock scientific problems that were inaccessible up to now.\
+Interested in how artificial intelligence can unlock scientific problems that were inaccessible up to now.\
-Currently working on generative models for the discovery of novel materials with desirable properties.
+Working on generative models for the discovery of novel materials with desirable properties.

 ## Work